Welcome to Grace+Truth.

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.
 (John 1:14)

 I want this blog to be a place where the personal, practical and political application of grace and truth are discussed.

-Until December 2018, I was Chief Executive of the West London Mission.
-Prior to that I worked for Livability and Centrepoint.
-I now work as an Rough Sleeping Advisor to the government specialising in how faith and community groups respond to homelessness.
-Outside of work I lead a youth group at Streatham Baptist Church and a weekly football club for local children.
+I live in Streatham in South London with my wife and 3 children.
+Outside of work, I lead a youth group at Streatham Baptist Church and run a weekly football club for local children.
 My family and I are part of the Lee Abbey Youth Camp every summer.

 Please note that I write in a personal capacity on Grace+Truth and the articles do not represent the views of any of the organisations listed.